yoko1998/cpp-modernize-guidelines/README.md

 On the other hand, hundreds of large and small features are added to other code styles over the years.
 Modern C++ encourages developer to take compile time decisions whenever possible.
 This is connected to narrow modern niche of C++ to be the most performant high level programming language.

-Which coding style to choose?
-Select one where you can express your task in most elegant, short and readable form, but also able to provide unit tests.
+### Which coding style to choose?
+Which you feel is most elegant, short and readable for given task.
+But beware that you have been able to cover it with unit tests.

 In most cases this means to skip metaprogramming (unless it reduces code repetition) and skip harware explicit style (unless you measured other approach with profiler first).

-# To a better code
+# Toward a better code

-## Quick wins
+## Some quick wins

 ### auto
 * Use auto to reduce typing and easy reading, like to hold temporary iterator